A Stock You Should Be Looking At: Braze Inc. (NASDAQ:BRZE) - The Dwinnex

 Revenue Estimates

-According to 13 analysts, the current quarter’s revenue is expected to be $90.53M.
+13 analysts predict $90.53M in revenue for the current quarter.
 It ranges from a high estimate of $91.96M to a low estimate of $90M.
 As of the current estimate, Braze Inc.’s year-ago sales were $63.97M, an estimated increase of 41.50% from the year-ago figure.
 For the next quarter, 13 analysts are estimating revenue of $94.98M, an increase of 34.80% less than the figure of $41.50% in the same quarter last year.
 There is a high estimate of $97.25M for the next quarter, whereas the lowest estimate is $93.98M.

 A total of 13 analysts have provided revenue estimates for BRZE’s current fiscal year.
 The highest revenue estimate was $352.84M, while the lowest revenue estimate was $347.83M, resulting in an average revenue estimate of $349.3M.
 In the same quarter a year ago, actual revenue was $238.03M, up 46.70% from the average estimate.
 Based on 13 analysts’ estimates, the company’s revenue will be $463.04M in the next fiscal year.
 The high estimate is $477.43M and the low estimate is $425.41M.
 The average revenue growth estimate for next year is up 32.60% from the average revenue estimate for this year.